linz/topo-workflows/workflows/imagery/README.md

 # Tests

-The tests workflow has been created so that python code and topo-imagery scripts can be tested in argo.
+The tests workflow has been created so that Python code and topo-imagery scripts can be tested in Argo.

 ## Workflow Inputs/Outputs

 There are no inputs/outputs in this workflow as it is not a template.
-Inputs/outputs can be hardcoded into the python code.
+Inputs/outputs can be hardcoded into the Python code.

 ## How To Use the Test Workflow